Tag: coffee

 If you have some extra time, I highly recommend soaking your fish in a salted water for 30 minutes or so.
 Helps mitigate some of the fishiness you might taste from store bought fish.

-coffee rubbed steak and kale salad
+jurassic park steak and salad

 Coffee Rubbed Cow with Dinosaur Kale and Gigante Beans